 Welcome to Thimbleweed Park.
 Population: 80 nutcases.

-Around the same time I was watching Twin Peaks, I was hooked on just about every LucasArts and Sierra On-Line adventure game, and I always wished for something like Dale’s Quest to happen.
-Of course it didn’t, but now one of the creators of Maniac Mansion is describing his upcoming game Thimbleweed Park as a satire of Twin Peaks meets True Detective meets The X-Files.
+Around the same time I started watching Twin Peaks, I was hooked on just about every LucasArts and Sierra On-Line point-and-click adventure game, and I always wished for something like Dale’s Quest to happen.
+Of course it didn’t, but now one of the creators of Maniac Mansion is describing his upcoming game Thimbleweed Park as a “satire of Twin Peaks meets True Detective meets The X-Files.”

 Thimbleweed Park is the curious story of two washed up detectives called in to investigate a dead body found in the river just outside of town.
 It’s a game where you switch between five playable characters while uncovering the dark, satirical and bizarre world of Thimbleweed Park.